PVNDORE/getWeatherByCity/README.md

 # getWeatherByCity
-get the weather by city using http://openweathermap.org/ api
+Get the weather by city using http://openweathermap.org/ api.

+# Begin
+To launch the project use index.php